peers/peerjs/docs/api.md

 Connects to the remote peer specified by `id`.

+This function can be called multiple times for multiplexed connections between two peers.
+In Firefox however this functionality is only available before the first connection is established.

 Returns a `DataConnection` object.

 * `id` String.
 The id of the remote peer to connect to.